Developers-Here-Mobility/Here-Mobility-Demand-API/README.md

 Below is the lifecycle of the ride:

-PROCESSING [initial status of the ride after CreateRide().
-0-15 sec] PROCESSING --&gt; ACCEPTED [For a pre-booked ride, this status will be active until 30min before the ride] PROCESSING --&gt; REJECTED [The ride has been rejected.
-Terminal state] ACCEPTED --&gt; PROCESSING [This state occurs if the supplier cancels a pre-booked ride, and the Marketplace tries to book a new ride.]
+PROCESSING [initial status of the ride after CreateRide(), lasting 0-15 sec.]
+PROCESSING --&gt; ACCEPTED [For a pre-booked ride, this status will be active until 30min before the ride.]
+PROCESSING --&gt; REJECTED [The ride has been rejected.
+Terminal state.]
+ACCEPTED --&gt; PROCESSING [This transition occurs if the supplier cancels a pre-booked ride, and the Marketplace tries to book a new ride.]
 ACCEPTED --&gt; ((NORMAL FLOW)) --&gt; COMPLETE [The ride has been completed.
 Terminal state.]

 The typical flow is: DRIVER_ASSIGNED --&gt; DRIVER_EN_ROUTE --&gt; AT_PICKUP --&gt; PASSENGER_ON_BOARD --&gt; AT_DROPOFF